openhwgroup/core-v-verif/cva6/docs/VerifPlans/csr_access/dvplan_csr-access.md

     1.Verify that these CSR are properly initialized.
     2.Initiate a second read from the counter CSR immediately after the first read.
     3.Ensure that the value of the second read from counter CSR is greater than the value of the initial read.
-    4.Confirm that counter CSRs are correctly incrementing.
+    4.Confirm that user mode counter CSRs are incrementing.

+    Note: This algorithm is only an “approximate test” of the functionality of these CSRs.

 *   **Pass/Fail Criteria:** Self-Check